Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 Taking tea in the O.Henry Hotel Social Lobby has become a local tradition.
 Hours: Friday, Saturday and Sunday, Noon—5 PM, and Monday—Thursday, 2—5 PM.
 Reservations are recommended; please call Green Valley Grill at 336-854-2015.
 Don’t miss Australian-born Chef Leigh Hesling’s family recipe for traditional Lamingtons!

-September 8-10, 2017 • Music and dance traditions from every part of the nation are represented, performed by the country’s very finest traditional artists.
+September 7-9, 2018 • Music and dance traditions from every part of the nation are represented, performed by the state’s very finest traditional artists.
 A mix of open air and tented areas provide a variety of performance venues, ranging from intimate stages to amphitheaters in downtown Greensboro.
-Learn More and check out our National Folk Festival Package!
+Learn More and check out our North Carolina Folk Festival Package!

 First opened in 1927, this restored vaudeville theater serves as one of Greensboro’s principal performing arts centers, showcasing theater, dance, concerts and films.
 The theater is listed on the National Register of Historic Places and located downtown.
 Learn More